Shukoya/Shoko/REFACTORING_ROADMAP.md

 **Current Status: Phase 4.6 - Documentation + Input Alignment**
 **Overall Progress: ~88% Complete (audited 2025-09-11, updated)**
 **Estimated Completion: Phase 4.6**
 **Status Note:** Overlay and reader input are unified; annotations flow in the reader is unified via a component.
 Menu annotation editor input is already routed through Domain commands.
-Documentation alignment is still pending—the project structure section in `DEVELOPMENT.md` needs to match the current layout.
-Terminal exit regression remains: `Menu::StateController#run_reader` previously re-entered the terminal session on return (`lib/ebook_reader/controllers/menu/state_controller.rb:41`) which left the alternate screen active during shutdown; the fix ensures session depth unwinds so the shell is restored.
-Progress is shown inline during menu-driven open; direct CLI open still performs a silent, frame-safe pre-build.
+Documentation alignment is complete—`DEVELOPMENT.md` now mirrors the current layout.
+Terminal exit regression was fixed: `Menu::StateController#run_reader` relies on `TerminalService` session depth unwinding so the shell is restored.
+Progress is shown inline during menu-driven open, and direct CLI open renders the same loading overlay via `Application::PaginationOrchestrator.initial_build`.
 Canonical book identity (`EPUBDocument#canonical_path`) ensures progress/bookmarks restore whether opening the original file or a cache dir, and the first frame lands on the saved page in dynamic mode once pagination completes.
+Annotation popup input now validates DI wiring (`UIController#activate_annotation_editor_overlay_session`) and an integration spec asserts that `:annotation_editor` remains at the top of the dispatcher stack so reader bindings cannot leak back in.

 ## Phase 1: Infrastructure Foundation ✅ COMPLETE